GerritCodeReview/homepage/_posts/2019-07-09-esc-minutes.md

   Luca asked about how theming with Polymer 2 will work.
 Ben explained that arbitrary css styling as currently possible will not be possible any more with Shadow DOM.
-However it should be noted the the current 'support' was never official; the recommended and documented approach is still to override css properties from plugins that use `registerStyleModule()`.
+However it should be noted that the current 'support' was never official; the recommended and documented approach is still to override css properties from plugins that use `registerStyleModule()`.
 We are open to adding more css properties and will have to see how much of an issue this